gavinha/TitanCNA/scripts/snakemake/README.md

 map_quality:  10
 base_quality: 10
 vcf_quality:  100
 ```

 ### 8. [TitanCNA.snakefile](TitanCNA.snakefile) settings
 Most settings can be left as default.
 - `TitanCNA_maxNumClonalClusters` specifies the maximum number of clonal clusters to consider.
 For example, if set to 5, then 5 solutions are generated, each one considering a different number of cluster(s).
 - `TitanCNA_maxPloidy` specifies the maximum ploidy to initialize.
 This be set to either `2` (only considers diploid solutions), `3` (considers diploid and triploid, and usually accounts for tetraploid), or `4` (for diploid, triploid, tetraploid or higher ploidies).
 Usually, `3` is suitable for most samples unless you know that your samples are tetraploid or even higher.
 For example, if set to `3`, then solutions for diploid and triploid will be generated. [code/selectSolution.R](code/selectSolution.R) will try to select the optimal solution; however, users should inspect to make sure results are accurate.
-- `TitanCNA_numCores` specifies the number of cores to use on a single machine. `TitanCNA_pe` should also be set as to be consistent.
+- `TitanCNA_numCores` specifies the number of cores to use on a single machine.
+Ff using a cluster, then must match the settings for number of cpus in `config/cluster_qsub.yaml` or `config/cluster_slurm.yaml`.
 ```
 TitanCNA_maxNumClonalClusters: 2
 TitanCNA_chrs:  c(1:22, \"X\")